santimirandarp/cryptoplay-lfsr/README.md

 The linear feedback shift register is a pseudo-random number-generator method.

-It uses a _seed_ to generate the key for a stream cipher.
+It uses a _seed_ to generate the key for a stream cipher (symmetric cipher).
+Hence, the _seed_ must be the same for encrypting and decrypting.

 An example:
 ```